dotcore64/gulp-xml-transformer/README.md

     { 'attrName2': 'attrValue2' }
   ]
 }

+// alternatively
+{
+  path: 'xpath to the element',
+  attrs: {
+    'attrName1': 'attrValue1',
+    'attrName2': 'attrValue2',
+  }
+}

+// if the new value of the attribute depends on the old value, pass in a function {
+  path: 'xpath to the element',
+  attrs: {
+    'foo': oldVal => oldVal.replace('bar', 'baz'),
+  }
+}
 ```

 The if a function is supplied, it must have the following signature: `function (doc, [libxmljs]) {}`, and must return a libxmljs Document object.
 The `doc` argument is a libxmljs Document object, and the `libxmljs` argument is libxmljs object.